-The F: and G: network drives are the most suitable locations for important or confidential UCT documents as ICTS secures these drives and takes regular backups.
-You are the only person who can see what is saved on your F: drive, making it ideal to save your personal, confidential files.
+The F: and G: network drives are the most suitable locations for important or confidential UCT documents as ICTS secures these drives and makes regular backups.
+You are the only person who can see what is saved on your F: drive, making it ideal to save your personal and confidential files.
 Folders on this drive can be allocated either to specific users or to teams.
 If you work with confidential information such as patient files or financial information, we recommend that you use the G: drive to save this information.

 OneDrive for Business and Google Drive are alternative cloud storage solutions and each solution has its own security measures in place.

 Data backups are important.
 Use more than one option to back up your data such as combination of network drives, cloud storage and external hard drives.
 Ensure that you store the external hard drive in a safe place in a different location, as recommended in our data backup guide.

 Data backup isn't as complicated as you may think.
 In just five steps, you can ensure that your digital assets are safe and sound

 Network drives provide safe, secure data storage at UCT.
 They're easy to use and are highly accessible